 The two most notable tourist attractions in Moundsville, West Virginia are right across the street from each other.

-West side is North America’s largest native burial mound at 65 feet high, and on the east side is the most haunted abandon prison.
+West side is North America’s largest native burial mound at 65 feet high and on the east side the United States most haunted prison.

 The Grave Creek Mound – –

-The Grave Creek Mound, for which Moundsville takes its name started around 250 BC.
+The Grave Creek Mound, where Moundsville takes its name, started around 250 BC.

-The Adena natives knew it was a great honour to be buried with village leaders inside the mound.
-When one level filled up, a new one was added until the mound reached the size you see today.
+The Adena natives were honour to be buried with village leaders inside the mound.
+When one level filled, a new one added until the mound reached the size you see today.

 West Virginia Penitentiary

 It’s the 1860s, the Civil War is over and a little time has passed from West Virginia’s separation from Virginia.

 Governor Arthur Boreman needed a prison after being barred from Virginia state’s.
 He knew a facility was crucial to the reputation to the newly formed West Virginia.